diskoverdata/diskover-community/README.md

 ### OVA image file (for vmware, etc)

-If you don't want to set up everything yourself, I have an OVA file running the latest version of diskover.
+If you don't want to set up everything yourself, I have an OVA file running the latest version of diskover/diskover-web.
 Fastest and best way to get up and running with diskover.
 Contact me cpark16@gmail.com for pricing and download link.

 ### Requirements